JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **A top freestyle swimmer achieves a speed of only 4 miles per hour.
-Fish, in contrast, have been clocked at 68 mph**.
+And here is a just a random fact -  **Kiwis are the only known bird to have nostrils located at the tip of their beak**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)